East Cornwall · PL30

 Why Lanivet is its own job.

-Conservation Area covers the village core including the church.
+Cornwall Council's lens on Lanivet is consistent: conservation Area covers the village core including the church.
 Bodmin and Wenford Railway and the A30 corridor shape edge-of-village development.
 For renovation specifically, parts of Lanivet sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every Lanivet project as a PL30-area job first — not a generic Cornwall job with a postcode bolted on.
+The post-war bungalows that dominate Lanivet (and continue out toward Bodmin) set the tone for any renovation scheme here.

 Planning note